Molecular dynamics: Coarse-graining and reduced representations

 The simplest form of coarse-graining is the united atom (sometimes called extended atom) and was used in most early MD simulations of proteins, lipids, and nucleic acids.
 For example, instead of treating all four atoms of a CH3 methyl group explicitly (or all three atoms of CH2 methylene group), one represents the whole group with one pseudo-atom.
 It must, of course, be properly parameterized so that its van der Waals interactions with other groups have the proper distance-dependence.
 Similar considerations apply to the bonds, angles, and torsions in which the pseudo-atom participates.
 In this kind of united atom representation, one typically eliminates all explicit hydrogen atoms except those that have the capability to participate in hydrogen bonds (polar hydrogens).
 An example of this is the CHARMM 19 force-field.

 The polar hydrogens are usually retained in the model, because proper treatment of hydrogen bonds requires a reasonably accurate description of the directionality and the electrostatic interactions between the donor and acceptor groups.
 A hydroxyl group, for example, can be both a hydrogen bond donor, and a hydrogen bond acceptor, and it would be impossible to treat this with one OH pseudo-atom.
 About half the atoms in a protein or nucleic acid are non-polar hydrogens, so the use of united atoms can provide a substantial savings in computer time.

+Machine Learning Force Fields

+Machine Learning Force Fields] (MLFFs) represent one approach to modeling interatomic interactions in molecular dynamics simulations.
+MLFFs can achieve accuracy close to that of ab initio methods.
+Once trained, MLFFs are much faster than direct quantum mechanical calculations.
+MLFFs address the limitations of traditional force fields by learning complex potential energy surfaces directly from high-level quantum mechanical data.
+Several software packages now support MLFFs, including VASP and open-source libraries like DeePMD-kit and SchNetPack.